-Good morning, good afternoon and good evening wherever you are in the world, welcome to EV News Daily for Monday 21st January 2019.
-It’s Martyn Lee here and I’ve been through every EV story I can find today, and picked out the ones I think you need to know about.
+Good morning, good afternoon and good evening wherever you are in the world, welcome to EV News Daily for Thursday 2nd May 2019.
+It’s Martyn Lee here and I’ve been through every EV story I could find today to save you time.

 Thank you to MYEV.com for helping make this show, they’ve built the first marketplace specifically for Electric Vehicles.
 It’s a totally free marketplace that simplifies the buying and selling process, and help you learn about EVs along the way too.

 “The new Hyundai IONIQ family is finally unveiled with updated hybrid, plug-in hybrid and electric versions.
 Let’s see some highlights about the one that matters, the electric.
 I really like the new Hyundai IONIQ Electric and I think that more range with a lower charging rate at DC fast chargers is a good trade-off, especially considering that the on-board charger was upgraded.
 Higher range gives us more freedom to avoid expensive and overcrowded DC fast chargers and charge at home – where charging is more convenient and a lot cheaper.” says Pedro at PushEVs.